-Orientation of students to the designing of Architectural and Interior spaces.

-Introduction to the fundamentals of basic design and understanding of forms and spaces.
+Orientation of students to the design of Architectural spaces.
+Introduction to the fundamentals of basic design and understanding of forms and spaces in architecture.
 Student shall understand space division composition and aesthetics of composition in 2D/3D design.

 Module I: Composition of simple 2D form